-Ah ginger, my favorite wonder food.
+Ah, ginger!
+My favorite wonder food.
 Add a little to honey and lemon tea to help fight a cold.
 Use it to spice up a stir fry.
 Make the most amazing gingerbread by including some grated fresh ginger in the batter.
 Or if you happen to have a lot of ginger to use up, you can candy it.

 How to Peel, Chop, and Grate Ginger

 Young ginger has such thin skin, you don't need to peel it at all.
 Older ginger, like what we typically find in the grocery store, has more papery skin that you may want to peel.

-- One firm, fresh piece of ginger root
+One firm, fresh piece of ginger root

-Peeling Ginger with a Spoon
+Peeling Ginger With a Spoon:

 Scrape the edge of the spoon against the ginger to peel off the skin.
 Work your way around the ginger root, peeling only as much as you think you will use.
 (The ginger will last longer if it is stored with the peel on.)

-Slicing and Cutting Ginger in Matchsticks (Julienne)
+Slicing and Cutting Ginger in Matchsticks (Julienne):

 Ginger is quite fibrous.
 The fibers are in the direction of the root of the ginger and its lobes.
 Slice the peeled area of the ginger root, across the grain of the fibers, into coins.
 (Use the coins to make candied ginger!)

 If your recipe calls for slivers of ginger or julienned ginger, stack two or three "coins" of the ginger at a time and cut them into matchsticks.

-Chopping or Mincing Ginger
+Chopping or Mincing Ginger: